PGP can felt all around the pelvis

 When do you need to see a doctor?

 Consult your physician when there are also signs of pain, numbness or weakness in the lower leg, ankle, foot or toes.
-If you experience sudden incontinence (more than just a few drops of urine) inform your midwife or specialist.
+If you experience a sudden change in bladder or bowel function (inability to go or leakage) inform your midwife or specialist.
 If you are experiencing urinary or bowel incontinence, vaginal or sexual pain, or vaginal heaviness or bulging, pelvic floor physiotherapy can be very helpful.
 It’s important to address these concerns as they can impact quality of life.

 When do you need therapeutic help?